Ngozinneke/Wine-Quality-Prediction/README.md

 ## TASK 3: Build a Web App using Dashboard Explainer

-I develop a dashboard using a python package called Explainer Dashboard.
-According to the author Oege Dijk, the dashboard would help the non-developers to understand the predictive models without the help of data scientist.
+I developed a dashboard using a python package called Explainer Dashboard.
+According to the author Oege Dijk, this dashboard would help non-developers to understand the black box models without the help of data scientist.
-The dashboard consists of:
+The dashboard consists of following plots:

 •	Features importance